simple-crypto/simple-website/organization.md

 # Organization

 The SIMPLE-Crypto Association is based on a flexible model with minimum overheads.
 It is aimed to enable the integration and maintenance of code projects from different partners.
 At high level, we start funding researchers (possibly co-affiliated with other research institutes or universities) to evaluate and maintain the codes once our scientific council expressed sufficient interest and we collected sufficient sponsoring.

-**Projects' selection and steps**
+Details about the yearly schedule of the association, the lifetime of its projects and its licening policy are given next.

+** Yearly schedule of the association**

+A typical year of the SIMPLE-Crypto Association follows four main steps:

+* <strong><em>Step 1.</em></strong> The developers of the association write a public report describing yearly progresses and listing potential plans for the next year.
+* <strong><em>Step 2.</em></strong> Sponsors meet during a yearly workshop to discuss the report and identify promising developments.
+The report is updated based on this feedback.
+* <strong><em>Step 3.</em></strong> The scientific council reviews the proposed developments and establishes a priority list with potential developers.
+The report is updated based on this feedack.
+* <strong><em>Step 4.</em></strong> Developers are contacted following the priority list and projects are launched for one year.

+**Lifetime of the association's projects**

 The typical lifetime of an open source project follows the following steps: